SEO Is Not a One-Time Task

 And, like the CEO I mentioned, you'll want to be clear on the value proposition you're investing in.

 Tip: Thinking of switching domains?
 Exercise caution before dumping your current domain name.
-It may have more value than you are aware of.
+It may have more SEO and monetary value than you are aware of.
+One organization I'm familiar with, changed their brand and dumped their valuable (and very old) 3-letter domain name only to have it snapped up immediately by the Bill & Melinda Gates Foundation.
+The domain now redirects to the Gates site.

 Each domain has a related spam score.
 You can read more about spam scores here.